JTinglof/beginner-java/phonebook/README.md

 # Phonebook

-In this project I a implement a phonebook.
+In this project I implemented a phonebook.
 In the DictionaryTester.java program you can select which data structure will store the data.
 You can choose between a Linear List, a Hashtable, Binary Search Tree, Balanced Tree.

 ## Usage